Ferdilii/motorized_macro_rail_int_fix/README.md

 ### Build yourself

 To start, you'll need a working development environment.
 I'll point you to the [official docs](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) if you are not there yet.
+I personally prefer following Appendix C "Manually configure your environment" first over the Visual Studio docs, then add Visual Studio code later so I have both options available.

 Once your blinking light project is working, your should be close to done.